 About DNSWatch on the Firebox

-If the domain is not a known threat, DNSWatch returns the requested content.
+If the domain is not a known threat or filtered content, DNSWatch returns the requested content.

 If the domain is a known threat:

 - DNSWatch tries to gather more information about the threat from the endpoint that made the DNS request

 - For HTTP and HTTPS requests, DNSWatch redirects the user to a customizable block page

 If the domain is filtered content: